-

 Why Use Self-Billed E-Invoices?

-Self-billed e-invoices are essential in scenarios where a seller cannot or does not provide standard e-invoices.
-They ensure compliance with tax laws and maintain proper expense records for auditing purposes.
+Firstly, self-billed e-invoices are essential in scenarios where a seller cannot or does not provide standard e-invoices.
+In addition, they ensure compliance with tax laws and maintain proper expense records for auditing purposes.

 Eight Scenarios for Self-Billed E-Invoices